NHSDigital/interoperability-standards-documentation/input/pagecontent/patient-identity-management.md

 <figure>{% include pix-sequence-notifications-subscriptions.svg %}</figure>
 <br clear="all"/>

-1. The Patient Identity Consumer creates a [Subscription for all patients](Subscription-ex-Subscription.html)
+1. The Patient Identity Consumer creates a [Subscription for patients with NHS Number of 3333333333](Subscription-Subscription-ex-Patient.html)
-2. The Patient Identity Source (e.g. an Acute NHS Trust) sends a [Patient Identity Feed Message](Bundle-ex-PMIRBundleCreate.html) to the Subscription Manager.
+2. The Patient Identity Source (e.g. an Acute NHS Trust) sends a [Patient Identity Feed Message](Bundle-Bundle-ex-PMIRBundleCreate.html) to the Subscription Manager.
 3. The Subscription Manager checks for matching subscriptions
-4. For each matching Subscription it sends a [Patient Identity Feed Message](Bundle-ex-PMIRBundleCreate.html) to the recipient.
+4. For each matching Subscription it sends a [Patient Identity Feed Message](Bundle-Bundle-ex-PMIRBundleCreate.html) to the recipient.